OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 Tests that require a live application or application stack to be accessible are ideal candidates to run as part of a deployment process.

-Smoke tests are quick tests designed to ensure that applications and services are deployed correctly.
+Smoke tests are quick tests designed to ensure you deploy applications and services correctly.
 Smoke tests implement the minimum interaction required to ensure services respond correctly.
 Some examples include:

 - An HTTP request of a web application or service to check for a successful response.
 - A database login to ensure the database is available.
 - Checking that a directory has been populated with files.
 - Querying the infrastructure layer to ensure the expected resources were created.

 Integration tests can run as part of your build or deployment processes.
 Integration tests validate that multiple components are interacting as you expect.
-Test doubles may be included with the deployment to stand in for dependencies, or the tests may verify two or more running component instances.
+You may include test doubles with the deployment to stand in for dependencies, or the tests may verify two or more running component instances.

 Examples include: